 Operative Documents - the meaning assigned to that term in the Facility Agreement.

-Original Agreement - .
+Original Agreement - Preliminary Statement Recital 1.

 Person - the meaning assigned that term in Section 18-101(12) of the Act and also includes a Governmental Authority and any other entity.